JoelYYoung/SSE-Assessment/README.md

 - `assess.sh`: specify source dir, dst dir, metadata dir and report dir, and the script will pull from the specified branch of sse and then build it and run.
 - `run_assess_default.sh`: this script is basically runs `assess.sh` on a *default configuration*, with `./juliet_testcases/src/` to be the source dir, `./juliet_testcases/metadata/` to be metadata dir and `./diff_dir/` to be the dst dir, `./reports/` to be the report dir.

-## Usages
+## Usages of SSE_Assessment

-All usages is available in the correspondent `.py` or `.sh` file's comments.
+All usages are available in the correspondent `.py` or `.sh` file's comments.

 ### Note

-Presently, we just assessed 10 batches of testcases, and each batch contains 100 testcases.
  The output htmls are available in `./results/` dir.

 | **Status** id | meaning                      |